surftrips.co

 Frequently asked

-Punta San Carlos is a point break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Punta San Carlos is a point bottom, long walling right-hand point, fun walls, occasional juice at size, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Punta San Carlos